FunhouseAtelier/sails-hook-orm-mongoose/README.md

 }
 ```

-Merge your MongoDB connection URI into your `/config/local.js` file:
+Add your MongoDB connection URI to your `/config/local.js` file:

 ```js
 module.exports = {